My Fair Lady (film): Production

+In spite of her success playing Eliza Doolittle on Broadway, when Jack L. Warner acquired the film rights he replaced a then-unknown-to-filmgoers Julie Andrews in the role with Audrey Hepburn.
+Alan Jay Lerner broke the news to Andrews when she had moved to his production of Camelot: "I so wanted you to do it, Julie, but they wanted a name."

+The entire movie was filmed at Warner Bros.
+Studios, Burbank, California, from August to December 1963.
+Principal filming took place on six stages of the studio, specifically 4, 7, 8, 11, 16, and 26.

+With a production budget of $17 million, My Fair Lady was the most expensive film shot in the United States up to that time.

 Order of musical numbers

-The order of the songs in the Broadway show was followed faithfully with the exception of "With a Little Bit of Luck"; the song is listed as the third musical number in the play, but in the film, it is the fourth.
+The order of the songs in the Broadway show was followed faithfully with the exception of "With a Little Bit of Luck"; the song is listed as the third musical number in the play, but in the film it is the fourth.
 On stage, the song is split into two parts sung in two different scenes.
 Part of the song is sung by Doolittle and his cronies just after Eliza gives him part of her earnings, immediately before she goes to Higgins to ask for speech lessons.
 The second half of the song is sung by Doolittle just after he discovers that Eliza is now living with Higgins.
 In the film, the entire song is sung in one scene that takes place just after Higgins has sung "I'm an Ordinary Man."
 However, the song does have a dialogue scene (Doolittle's conversation with Eliza's landlady) between verses.

 The instrumental "Busker Sequence", which opens the play immediately after the overture, is the only musical number from the play omitted in the film version.
 However, several measures from the piece may be heard when Eliza is in the rain, making her way through Covent Garden.

-All of the songs in the film were performed in their entirety, but some verses were omitted.
+All of the songs in the film were performed in their entirety, except that some verses were omitted.
 For example, in the song "With a Little Bit of Luck", the verse "He does not have a tuppence in his pocket," which was sung with a chorus, was omitted because of its space and length; the original verse in "Show Me" was used instead.

 The stanzas of "You Did It" that come after Higgins says "She is a princess" were originally written for the stage, but Harrison hated the lyrics and refused to perform the song unless the lyrics were omitted, as they were in most Broadway versions.
 However, when Cukor threatened to leave the production if the omitted lyrics were not restored for the film version, Harrison obliged.
 The omitted lyrics end with the words "Hungarian rhapsody" followed by the servants shouting "Bravo" three times, to the strains of Liszt's "Hungarian Rhapsody", before the servants sing "Congratulations, Professor Higgins."